Medical Policy: 07.01.39

 A variety of minimally invasive techniques have been investigated over the years as a treatment of low back pain related to disc disease.
-Techniques can be broadly divided into techniques that are designed to remove or ablate disc material and thus decompress the disc or those that are designed to alter the biomechanics of the disc annulus.
-The former category includes automated percutaneous lumbar discectomy, laser discectomy, percutaneous laminectomy, and most recently plasma disc decompression using radiofrequency energy, often referred to using the proprietary terms Coblation® or DISC nucleoplasty™.
+Techniques can be broadly divided into techniques that are designed to remove or ablate disc material and thus decompress the disc or those that are designed to alter the biomechanics of the disc annulus which include automated percutaneous lumbar discectomy, laser discectomy, percutaneous laminectomy, percutaneous endoscopic discectomy (PELD), endoscopic discectomy, and most recently plasma disc decompression using radiofrequency energy, often referred to using the proprietary terms Coblation® or DISC nucleoplasty™.

-Automated percutaneous lumbar discectomy (APLD) is a minimally invasive surgical technique for treatment of herniated intervertebral discs.
+Automated percutaneous lumbar discectomy (APLD), also called arthroscopic microdiscectomy, is a minimally invasive surgical technique for treatment of herniated intervertebral discs.
 For this procedure, a thin, blunt-tipped suction and cutting probe such as the Stryker Dekompressor® Percutaneous Discectomy Probe, or the Endius® MDS MicroDebrider System, is inserted percutaneously and the terminal portion of the probe is placed into the herniated disc using fluoroscopic guidance.
 The device is used to suction out some or all of the degenerated central disc tissue.

 A variety of different lasers have been investigated for laser discectomy, including YAG, KTP, holmium, argon, and carbon dioxide lasers.
 Regardless of the type of laser, the procedure involves placement of the laser within the nucleus under fluoroscopic guidance and then activated.
 Due to differences in absorption, the energy requirements and the rate of application differ among the lasers.
 In addition, it is unknown how much disc material must be removed to achieve decompression.
 Therefore, protocols vary according to the length of treatment, but typically the laser is activated for brief periods only.